There is nothing wrong with composting of garden and kitchen waste, but no plastics of any kind should be introduced into the process.

-but most consumers don’t realise that “compostable” plastic does not convert into compost, and that it is tested to biodegrade in an industrial composting facility – not in the open environment.
+but most consumers don’t realise that “compostable” plastic does not convert into compost.
 It is required by ASTM D6400 and EN13432 to convert rapidly into CO2 gas, and the last thing the planet needs is more CO2.

-Also, in November 2019 a Danish court ruled in Ellepot v Sungrow that “compostable” PLA plant pots must not be described as biodegradable – because they are not biodegradable except in the special conditions found in an industrial composting facility.
+Also, many consumers do not know that “compostable” plastic is tested to biodegrade in an industrial composting facility – not in the open environment.
+In November 2019 a Danish court ruled in Ellepot v Sungrow that “compostable” PLA plant pots must not be described as biodegradable – because they are not biodegradable except in the special conditions found in an industrial composting facility.

 These plastics are often marketed as renewable, but this ignores the fossil fuels used in the agricultural production process by the machines which clear the land, plough the land, bring the seeds to the farm and sow them, harrow the land, bring the fertilisers and pesticides to the farm and spread them, harvest the crop and transport it to the factory, and by the machines which polymerise the raw material.
-It also ignores the land and water resources devoted to producing the raw materials, which could be used for growing food.
-EASAC (March 2020 report) says that “replacing PE by a bio-PE would require almost all (93.5%) of global wheat production.”
-This is completely unsustainable.

-(94/62/EC).
+Although these plastics are marketed as “bio-based” they can contain up to 60% oil-based material, but this is hardly ever mentioned in the marketing material.
+Conversion of organic materials to CO2 at a rapid rate is not ”recovery.”
 Nature’s lignocellulosic wastes do not behave in this way, and if they did the products would have little value as soil improvers and fertilisers, having lost most of their substance and their carbon.